MicrosoftLearning/mslearn-postgresql/Instructions/Labs/07-exercise-configure-system-parameter-explore-metadata.md

 ## Exercise Clean-up

-The Azure Database for PostgreSQL we deployed in this exercise will incur charges you can delete the server after this exercise.
+1. The Azure Database for PostgreSQL we deployed in this exercise will incur charges you can delete the server after this exercise.
 Alternatively, you can delete the **rg-learn-work-with-postgresql-eastus** resource group to remove all resources that we deployed as part of this exercise.
+1. If needed, delete the .\DP3021Lab folder.